-Interested parties are formally notified if any significant matters arise during the inquiry.
-If interested parties think that there are issues or concerns that haven’t been resolved by the court process or the Royal Commission of Inquiry, they can request further details about the masjid attacks and make submissions to the coroner as part of the inquiry.
-Later in the process, if an inquest hearing is held, interested parties may also have the chance to be involved in the hearing.
+Interested Parties are formally notified if any significant matters arise during the inquiry.
+Interested Parties may be able to make submissions to the coroner as part of the coronial inquiry.
+Later in the process, if an inquest hearing is held, Interested Parties may also have the chance to be involved in the hearing.